 Several years later, another problem arose.
 Ten miles away, the Town of Bluefield decided should be the county seat.
 They were an older town with a larger population than Princeton.
 The dispute went to the legislature once again, who agreed that the citizens of Mercer County should vote on the location of the county seat.

 The new Virginian Railroad, which had run its new track on the eastern edge of Princeton, decided to build a railroad station and a foundry here, to build and repair its locomotives and other railroad cars.
 This brought a massive influx of employees to reside in Princeton.
 The county seat election opened and Princeton officials encouraged these railroad employees to vote for Princeton; thus, Princeton prevailed.
 The county seat has remained here to this day.
 That Virginian Railroad station, which stood in this location, and the foundry brought growth and prosperity to Princeton.

-The Princeton Railroad Museum is a recreation of that station, which was closed when the Virginian was bought out by the Norfolk and Western Railroad and the passenger station moved to Bluefield.
+The Princeton Railroad Museum is a recreation of that station, which closed when the Virginian was bought out by the Norfolk and Western Railroad, and the passenger station moved to Bluefield.